hassan-ak/AI_101-Batch_72-Q1-Certified_Agentic_Robotic_AI_Engineer/assignments/assignment_1.md

 9. Print the sum of three floating-point numbers.
 10. Assign three variables `x, y, z` in a single line and print them.

-### Advanced

-11. Input your name, then print a personalized welcome message using correct formatting.
-12. Store a favorite quote and replace a word dynamically (e.g., change "failure" to "success").
-13. Create a number using underscores for readability and print it.
-14. Write a program to calculate `Area = length * width` and explain each step with comments.
-15. Import `this` and explain three Zen of Python principles in your own words.

 ---

 ## Chapter 3: Introducing Lists (15 Questions)

 ### Basic

-16. Create a list of 5 favorite fruits and print each fruit separately.
+11. Create a list of 5 favorite fruits and print each fruit separately.
-17. Modify the second item in the list and print the updated list.
+12. Modify the second item in the list and print the updated list.
-18. Append a new fruit and insert another at the beginning of the list.
+13. Append a new fruit and insert another at the beginning of the list.
-19. Demonstrate deleting an item using `del`, `pop()`, and `remove()`.
+14. Demonstrate deleting an item using `del`, `pop()`, and `remove()`.
-20. Sort the list permanently with `sort()` and temporarily with `sorted()`.
+15. Sort the list permanently with `sort()` and temporarily with `sorted()`.
 Print before and after each.

 ### Intermediate

-21. Create a list of dream travel destinations:
+16. Create a list of dream travel destinations:

     - Sort alphabetically
     - Reverse the order
     - Find the total number of destinations

-22. Start with an empty guest list:
+17. Start with an empty guest list:

     - Append three guests
     - Insert a guest at the beginning
     - Remove one guest with `pop()`
     - Print the final invitation list

-23. Access the last three elements of a list without using negative indices.
+18. Access the last three elements of a list without using negative indices.
-24. Print only the even numbers from a list.
+19. Print only the even numbers from a list.
-25. Print the squares of the first 10 natural numbers using a list.
+20. Print the squares of the first 10 natural numbers using a list.

-### Advanced

-26. Create a list with mixed data types (strings, integers, floats) and print only integers.
-27. Given a list of names, print a personalized welcome message for each person.
-28. Make a copy of a list.
-Modify the original and show that the copy remains unchanged.
-29. Take a list of city names and print the cities sorted by the length of their names.
-30. Write logic where if the list is empty, print "No items available", else print each item.

 ---